 - Self-hosting requires setup, maintenance, and hosting infrastructure

-- Lacks advanced features like session replay or heatmaps
+- No session replay or heatmaps

 FAQ